konfig-dev/konfig-docs/docs/reference/type/what-is-a-type.md

 # What is a Type?

-Konfig introduces a **Type** system that helps you model data for SKUs.
-Using Konfig's GUI you can easily describe infinitely complex data models to cater to your game's store.
+Konfig introduces a **Type** system that helps you model data for SKUs and other live events.
+Using Konfig's GUI you can easily describe infinitely complex data models to cater to your game's store and gameplay.

 ### Structure of a Type